-Government Economists for New Economics and Systems
+Government Economists for New Economic Systems

 It is now widely recognised that reductionist, sectoral, ad hoc and short-term policies are inadequate to face the systemic structural issues which threaten the future.
 New analytical and systems-oriented approaches are required both to understand and to manage the connected systemic issues of the modern world.

 As governments are forced by reality to move towards more integrated systems-based approaches to the formulation and implementation of policy, it will become increasingly necessary to build new analytical capabilities within governments.
-New economic thinking and systems-based approaches offer enormous potential and Government Economists for New Economics and Systems (GENESYS) offers a platform for debating, experimenting and discussing policy alternatives and the analytical approaches which underpin them.
+New economic thinking and systems-based approaches offer enormous potential and Government Economists for New Economic Systems (GENESYS) offers a platform for debating, experimenting and discussing policy alternatives and the analytical approaches which underpin them.